 The Blueair Classic

 A high-performing air purifier will catch bacteria and viruses if it features a HEPA filter, which were developed in the 1940s and today are used in airplanes.
-The Blueair Classic, from £379, uses Blueair HEPASilent, which combines electrostatic and mechanical filtration, to remove virtually all pollutants.
+The Blueair Classic uses Blueair HEPASilent, which combines electrostatic and mechanical filtration.
+This helps remove virtually all pollutants.

 Ikea’s Gunrid curtain

 Next year, Ikea is releasing the innovative Gunrid curtain in its stores.
-When activated by light, the mineral-based photo-catalyst coating breaks down common indoor air pollutants including odours and chemicals from cleaning products, such as formaldehyde.
+When activated by light, the mineral-based photo-catalyst coating breaks down common indoor air pollutants.
+For example, odours and chemicals from cleaning products, such as formaldehyde.

 Plants purify the air.
 At the most basic, they transform carbon dioxide into oxygen through a process called photosynthesis.
-Experts are unclear on how many plants you need, but NASA (yes, the US space agency) suggests at least two “good-sized” ones per 100sq ft of space to see a result.
-The Bloombox indoor subscription service, which delivers plants either monthly or once every quarter, costs £35; individual plants from £7.50.
+Experts are unclear on how many plants you need, but NASA (yes, the US space agency) suggests at least two “good-sized” ones per 100 sq ft of space to see a result.
+The Bloombox indoor plant subscription delivers plants to your home.

 Airthings’ Wave Plus

-Airthings’ Wave Plus, £239, is a battery-operated, Bluetooth-connected indoor monitor which shows you the real-time air quality in an app.
-Apart from CO2 and TVCOs it detects radon – a gas that can cause lung cancer if you are exposed to too much of it for too long – and has temperature, humidity, and air pressure sensors.
+Airthings’ Wave Plus is a battery-operated, Bluetooth-connected indoor monitor which shows you the real-time air quality in an app.
+Apart from CO2 and TVCOs it detects radon – a gas that can cause lung cancer if you are exposed to too much of it for too long.
+It has temperature, humidity, and air pressure sensors.

 Vent-Axia’s PureAir Sense

-Vent-Axia’s PureAir Sense, £403.49, features Odour Sense technology, designed to improve the air you breathe.
+Vent-Axia’s PureAir Sense features Odour Sense technology, designed to improve the air you breathe.
 It is also equipped with an odour sensor that increases flow when air quality is poor.

-Falmec’s, £849, uses ionisation technology to reduce all pollutants – including viruses, pollen, and cigarette smoke – in your home.
+The Bellaria, £849, uses ionisation technology to reduce all pollutants in your home.
+For example, these can include viruses, pollen and cigarette smoke.

-Featured image: Ikea’s Gunrid curtain breaks down common indoor air pollutants including odours and chemicals from cleaning products, such as formaldehyde.
-Available in stores next year.
+Featured image: Ikea’s Gunrid curtain breaks down common indoor air pollutants including odours and chemicals from cleaning products.
+These can include formaldehyde.